bparanj/crystal/electronics/components/resistor.md

 6. Impedance matching: Resistors are used for impedance matching, which is important when connecting different parts of a circuit or different devices together.
 By matching the impedances, you can maximize signal transfer and minimize reflections or distortions.

-When to use a resistor depends on the specific requirements of your circuit.
 Some common situations where resistors are used include:

 - Limiting current to an LED or other sensitive component
 - Creating a voltage divider to obtain a specific voltage level